Cache API

 import { cache } from '$houdini'

-Once you have the reference, you can retrieve values using the get
+Once you have the reference, you can query any cached fields or related records using the read

 method on the record: